rahulsridhar/rahulsridhar.github.io/README.md

 # rahulsridhar.github.io
-My personal website detailing my education, work experience, and projects.
+My personal website (with details about my education, work experience, and projects).